 Semiconductors are those materials that have an electrical conductivity value which lies between that of an insulator such as glass and a conductor such as copper.
 The common examples of semiconductors are Silicon and Germanium which are also known as Elemental Semiconductors.
 The examples of Compound Semiconductors are Cds, GaAs, CdSe, anthracene, doped phthalocyanines, etc. Diodes, transistors, and integrated circuits are some of the electronic devices in which semiconductors are mainly used.
 The application of these devices is wide because they are quite affordable, compact, reliable, and power-efficient.
 There are mainly two types of semiconductors, and they are intrinsic semiconductors and extrinsic semiconductors.

 Intrinsic Semiconductors (Definition) - Intrinsic semiconductors are those semiconductors that are always in extremely pure form.
 It is also known as an undoped semiconductor.
 It shows a low electrical conductivity under room temperature and its conductivity depends on its temperature.
-Therefore, intrinsic semiconductors are generally not used in electronic devices due to its low electrical conductivity.
+Therefore, intrinsic semiconductors are generally not used in electronic devices due to their low electrical conductivity.
 Examples are silicon (Si) and Germanium (Ge).
 An intrinsic semiconductor acts as a perfect insulator at absolute zero, which means its conductivity is zero.

 Extrinsic Semiconductors (Definition) - An extrinsic semiconductors are those semiconductors that come into existence when a measured and small amount of chemical impurity is added to intrinsic semiconductors.
 It is also known as doped semiconductor or impurity semiconductors.
 The doping of the semiconductors increases its conductivity.
 The process of deliberately adding a desirable impurity is known as doping and the impurity atoms are called dopants.
 Extrinsic semiconductors are further classified into two types - N-Type semiconductors and P-type semiconductors.